BeachedSiren22/RbxlxParser/README.md

 Any Lua code will be placed into its own .lua file with the same name as the script it came from.

 # Usage
-`RbxlxParser.jar SOURCE DESTINATION` - Reads the _SOURCE_ .rbxlx file and parses it, putting all output into the _DESTINATION_ folder.
+`java -jar RbxlxParser.jar SOURCE DESTINATION` - Reads the _SOURCE_ .rbxlx file and parses it, putting all output into the _DESTINATION_ folder.

 **NOTE:** If your filepaths contain spaces, be sure to surround them in quotes. (**Ex:** _my folder/output folder_ -> _"my folder/output folder"_)

 ----

-`RbxlxParser.jar help` - Displays the RbxlxParser manual.
+`java -jar RbxlxParser.jar help` - Displays the RbxlxParser manual.
 Use this to find the version number.

 **NOTE:** "help" is not case-sensitive.